 In most provinces, employers tend to look for people who've received their vocational education through accredited paralegal programs.
 That kind of training can take anywhere from less than a year to up to four years to complete.
 However, most programs are on the shorter side of that spectrum and are designed to provide very focused training in only a matter of months.

 Plus, unless you plan to work in Ontario, you won't necessarily need any other credentials.
-But if you do want to become licensed in Canada's most populous province, you'll need to qualify for, and pass, an exam from the Law Society of Upper Canada.
+But if you do want to become licensed in Canada's most populous province, you'll need to qualify for, and pass, an exam from the Law Society of Ontario.